NagasonicDev/Alkatraz/README.md

 - **Earth Throw**: Throws a chunk of the ground at enemies, launching them into the air.
 Caster must be touching the ground for the spell to activate.
 - **Lesser Heal**: Heals a target(look at a player) or yourself(shift) by a small amount of health.
 (1-2.5 hearts, depending on Light Affinity)
 - **Fire Blast**: Shoots a large fireball, harshly damaging entities, and igniting the surroundings.
+- **Detect**: Scans the surroundings of the caster, making any nearby entities glow.
+Detect range varies depending on circle level, which can be seen in the `detect.yml`.
+- **Stealth**: Hides the player, including their armor, from other players.
+The player will appear transparent to player's if they have a greater circle level than the caster.
+- **Disguise**: Allows the player to disguise as a different player.

 ## Stat Points and Stats GUI
 Invest skill points into elements to boost their affinity and resistance.
 Stat points are currently only obtainable by modifying the player's data and the amount given when joining the server for the first time.